mithrandie/csvq/docs/_posts/2006-01-02-user-defined-function.md

 A RETURN statement terminates executing function, then returns a value.
 If the return value is not specified, then returns a null.

-When there is no return statement, the function executes all of the statements and returns a null.
+When there is no return statement, the function executes all the statements and returns a null.

 ```sql
 RETURN [value];